nunit/nunit/BUILDING.md

  3. Currently, Silverlight must be installed or an error occurs when trying to build or test it.
 We will be changing this soon to match the strategy for CF.

+ 4. The Test and TestAll targets currently due the same thing.
+Both are retained for backward backward compatibility and the semantics of at least one of them may change in the future.

- 4. For additional targets, refer to the build.cake script itself.
+ 5. For additional targets, refer to the build.cake script itself.